-2.51 A number enclosed in a colored circle indicates the population limits of land areas.
+- 2.51 A number enclosed in a colored circle indicates the population limits of land areas.
 These numbers indicate the maximum number of tokens that the area can accommodate.
-To ease identification, each value has its own color.

-2.52 All other map features are included for aesthetic purposes only and have no impact on play.
+To ease identification, each value has its own color. - 2.52 All other map features are included for aesthetic purposes only and have no impact on play.

-2.6 Archaeological Succession Tracks (A.S.T.)
+2.6 Archaeological Succession Table (A.S.T.)

-2.61 The Archaeological Succession Tracks (A.S.T.) contains a horizontal track for each nation.
-Each player's succession marker moves along his nation's track from left to right.
-There are a total of sixteen spaces on each track, including the finish square.

-2.62 The A.S.T. is divided into five regions (called epochs) by shading: the Stone Age, Early Bronze Age, Late Bronze Age, Early Iron Age, and Late Iron Age.
-Not all nations enter the same epochs at the same time.
+- 2.61 The Archaeological Succession Table (A.S.T.) contains a horizontal track for each civilization.
+Each player's succession marker moves along his civilization's track from left to right.
+There are a total of sixteen spaces on each track, including the finish square. - 2.62 The A.S.T. is divided into five epochs by shading.
+The five epochs are the stone age, the early bronze age, the late bronze age, the early iron age, and the late iron age.
+Not all civilizations enter the same epoch at the same time.